 The takeaway: JCPenney needs to normalize prices, drop the coupons and offer a flat 5-10% off when using the JCPenney credit card.

 Having watched Home Depot’s rise to greatness under Bernie and Arthur, I was excited to see what Marvin Ellison was going to do for JCPenney.
-I had hoped Mr. Ellison would instill some excellent core values, focusing on customer service, depth and quality of product for the appropriate demographic and getting back to basics in pricing and shopping experience.
-Instead, what JCPenney changed was…appliances.
+I had hoped he would instill some excellent core values focusing on customer service and product quality—and getting back to basics in pricing and shopping experience.
+Instead, what JCPenney changed was: appliances.

 I miss having a place to go that caters to a sensible style.
 I miss matching this-to-that and accessorizing all in one place in an affordable, pleasing environment.
 I miss clothes that can hold up to more than one washing.
 I miss the old Penney’s.

-I’ll come back with open arms, Mr. Ellison.
-Just make it worthwhile for me to do so.
+I’ll come back with open arms, if they make it worthwhile.